mikejoh/gk/CBA/README.md

 There's also support for events, so you can subscribe to its relevant topics `github.push` and `github.repository`.
 To add this you need to create a webhook in GitHub and then installing and configuring the `@backstage/plugin-events-backend-module-github`.

+## Good-to-know

+* **Component**:

+1. A modular independent reuseable software-based unit that encapsulates specific functionality.
+2. A software product that Backstage manages in the Software Catalog.
+Can be a service, website, library, data pipeline or any other software.

 </details>

 <details>